Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Conclusion

 \section{Conclusion}

 This study examined how cooperative norms function in hybrid human–AI groups.
-Using a repeated Public Goods Game followed by a one-shot Prisoner’s Dilemma, we found that cooperation patterns and normative expectations were virtually identical whether one group member was labelled as human or as AI.
-These results indicate a form of normative equivalence where mechanisms that sustain cooperation, such as reciprocity, conditionality, and responsiveness to group behaviour operate unchanged when artificial agents are introduced.
-Rather than demonstrating algorithm aversion or moral disengagement, our findings highlight the stability and generality of cooperative norms in hybrid groups.
-When behaviour is transparent, individuals appear to rely on shared group signals rather than categorical distinctions between humans and AI.
+Using a repeated Public Goods Game followed by a one-shot Prisoner’s Dilemma, we found that cooperation patterns and normative expectations were statistically indistinguishable whether one group member was labelled as human or as AI, with contributions formally equivalent within ±5 tokens.
+These results indicate a form of bounded normative equivalence where the behavioural patterns that sustain cooperation, such as reciprocity, conditionality, and responsiveness to group behaviour, appeared unchanged when artificial agents were introduced under the conditions studied here.
+Rather than demonstrating algorithm aversion or moral disengagement, our findings highlight the stability of cooperative norms in hybrid groups.
+When feedback is anonymous and aggregated, individuals appear to rely on shared group signals rather than categorical distinctions between humans and AI.
 This baseline of normative equivalence provides a foundation for future research examining when such stability persists and when it breaks.
 This is particularly true in richer, more communicative, or more adaptive human–AI interactions, where moral agency, responsibility, trust, and transparency must be negotiated more actively.